• Skip to primary navigation

 Storage

 Store the black olive spread tapenade in an airtight container in the fridge for up to 5 days.
-I do not recommend storing tapenade in the freezer or leaving it out on the counter.
+I do not recommend storing tapenade in the freezer or leaving it at room temperature.

 Join the Tribe